hashicorp/design-system/website/docs/components/tabs/partials/guidelines/guidelines.md

 Tabs should be short and concise, and a good indication of what content the user can expect to find within the TabPanel.
 They should not consist of full sentences.

-Refer to [HashiCorp's Style, Language, and Voice Guidelines](https://docs.google.com/document/d/1MRvGd6tS5JkIwl_GssbyExkMJqOXKeUE00kSEtFi8m8/edit?usp=sharing) for more content tips.
+Refer to [HashiCorp’s Style, Language, and Voice Guidelines](https://docs.google.com/document/d/1MRvGd6tS5JkIwl_GssbyExkMJqOXKeUE00kSEtFi8m8/edit?usp=sharing) for more content tips.

 ---